Cereal84/TSRAD/README.md

 + Improved xml data retrieval
 + improved title match, now you can write a tv_show's title in any format ( NOT l33t )

+VERSION 0.3

+- Abbandoned XML
++ Use of SQLite 3

 THANKS
 ------
 Sander Marechal